 We focused on the Hamiltonian dynamics for intermediate and high values of the disorder strength, and found the free parameters $n$ and $c$ of the non-confining potential $V(\alpha)=-c e^{n \alpha}$ that allow for a better fit of the data.
 It turned out that $n \simeq 1$, leading to a scaling near the critical point of the kind $\phi \sim 1/L^2$, which is precisely the same scaling observed in the Anderson model on RRGs.
-This may signal that the two models are in the same universality class.
-From the sign of the energy labelling the orbits, we were able to asses that in this scenario the critical disorder should be between $W=4$ and $5$.
-This is confirmed by a fit of the minima of $\phi$, i.e.~the zeros of the beta function at finite size.
+This suggests that the two models may belong to the same universality class.
+From the sign of the energy labelling the orbits, we were able to assess that in this scenario the critical disorder should be between $W=4$ and $5$.
+This is confirmed by a fit of the minima of $\phi$, i.e., the zeros of the beta function at finite size.

 Given the fact that the observable is flowing to its localized value at the critical point, it is challenging to resolve an exponentially decaying observable from the statistical fluctuations in the data.
 For this reason, we performed a careful analysis of the signal and noise extracted from our data by means of the Kolmogorov-Smirnov test.